Search: 342 results

 and saying, "If you are the King of the Jews, save yourself."

-and saying, If thou art the King of the Jews, save thyself.
+and saying, if thou art the King of the Jews, save thyself.

-(he had not consented to their counsel and deed), a man of Arimathaea, a city of the Jews, who was looking for the kingdom of God:
+(who had not given his assent to their determination and deed;) being of Arimathea, a city of the Jews: who himself also expected the coming of the kingdom of God.

-This is the testimony of John, when the Jews sent priests and Levites from Jerusalem, to ask him, who he was.
+And this is the testimony of John, when the Jews sent from Jerusalem priests and Levites, that they should question him, Who art thou?

-for the Jews passover being nigh, Jesus went up to Jerusalem,
+And the passover of the Jews was nigh, and Jesus went up to Jerusalem.

 Jesus answered and said unto them, Destroy this temple, and in three days I will raise it up again: then said the Jews,

-to this said the Jews, forty and six years was this temple in building, and wilt thou rear it up in three days?
+Then said the Jews, This temple has been forty-six years in building, and canst thou rear it up in three days?

-Now one of the Pharisees, named Nicodemus, was there, a ruler of the Jews:
+NOW there was a man of the Pharisees, whose name was Nicodemus, a ruler of the Jews:

 After these things came Jesus and his disciples into the Jews' land, and there he haunted with them and baptised,